DevotedMC/HiddenOre/README.md

 * Minecraft 1.13 support (will be 1.5.0, and _will_ break your config.
 It will not be backwards compatible.)

 ### Feature Augment List:

+**v1.5.0** Added Minecraft 1.13 support.
+Note that you WILL need to REDO your config.
+Although your config will load _as is_ it is unlikely to work as expected.
+Subtype support has been entirely removed and declarations of subtypes will be ignored.
+Spigot itself has renamed **many** materials to match their Minecraft normative style, and there is no backwards compatibility in HiddenOre.
+As of 1.5.0, no prior release of Minecraft is guaranteed active support, and will only be provided on a best-effort basis, if at all.
+IMPORTANT NOTE on config: All ItemStack serialization has been changed!
+There is a new `v:` specification.
+I've emulated it in the demonstration configs, but to avoid messy and unsupported prior version settings, re-export your serialized drops.

 **v1.4.2** Added full multiple world support.
 Standard config is used as default for any world that does not have a specific config.
 A new section, `worlds` can be specified, each subsection is either the UUID or name of the world with a specific config.
 A single `blocks` subsection under the world identifier contains all the block configurations for that world.
 It is configured like the default, but within the world's blocks subsection.
 Check the configs for examples.